Manage Microsoft Sentinel workspaces at scale

 View and manage incidents across workspaces

-If you are managing Microsoft Sentinel resources for multiple customers, you can view and manage incidents in multiple workspaces across multiple tenants at once.
+If you work with Microsoft Sentinel resources for multiple customers, you can view and manage incidents in multiple workspaces across different tenants at once.
 For more information, see Work with incidents in many workspaces at once and Extend Microsoft Sentinel across workspaces and tenants.

-Be sure that the users in your managing tenant have been assigned read and write permissions on all the workspaces that are managed.
-If a user only has read permissions on some workspaces, warning messages may be shown when selecting incidents in those workspaces, and the user won't be able to modify those incidents or any others you've selected with those (even if you do have permissions for the others).
+Be sure that the users in your managing tenant have been assigned both read and write permissions on all of the manage workspaces.
+If a user only has read permissions on some workspaces, warning messages may appear when selecting incidents in those workspaces, and the user won't be able to modify those incidents or any others selected along with them (even if the user has write permissions for the others).

 Configure playbooks for mitigation

 Playbooks can be used for automatic mitigation when an alert is triggered.
 These playbooks can be run manually, or they can run automatically when specific alerts are triggered.
-The playbooks can be deployed either in the managing tenant or the customer tenant, with the response procedures configured based on which tenant's users will need to take action in response to a security threat.
+The playbooks can be deployed either in the managing tenant or the customer tenant, with the response procedures configured based on which tenant's users should take action in response to a security threat.

 Create cross-tenant workbooks